vthunder/site-update/README.md

 #### action

 What you want `site-update` to do.
-There are currently only two values:
+There are two built-in possible
+values:

 * `copy`: copies the file as-is.
 * `transform`: parses the file as HTML and runs transform rules before writing out the file.

+However, it is possible to augment this list by supplying your own javascript action.
+See User-Defined Actions below.

 #### transform